 Flipped classroom instructional methodology has been gaining acceptance in classrooms all around the world.
 This teaching methodology promotes a student-centered and active learning approach to college and university education.
 By using technology such as a learning management system (LMS), instructors utilize different content delivery modalities inside and outside the classroom, allowing them to enable more active learning in the classroom.
 This workshop will show participants the pedagogy of a flipped classroom environment, discuss the instructional design of a flipped classroom, reflect on video production and creation difficulties, and end with a demonstration of a flipped classroom for an engineering class at Arizona State University.

 Pre-Work: Prior to the workshop, participants will be required to complete 30-45 minutes of pre-work on the BUILD-IT Moodle LMS.
 The objective for this is to mimic the functional methodology of a flipped classroom during this seminar and allow participants to engage in this learning modality.
 Therefore, it is imperative that the BUILD-IT coordinator (Ms. Anh Nguyen) receives the final registration list by no later than 5:00 PM on March 23rd.
-If there are any participants who have not used the BUILD-IT Moodle LMS, accounts will need to created and participants will need to register before they can access the Flipped Classroom course shell to complete the pre-work.
+If there are any participants who have not used the BUILD-IT Moodle LMS, accounts will need to be created and participants will need to register before they can access the Flipped Classroom course shell to complete the pre-work.

 Once enrollment of this cohort has been completed, the BUILD-IT Coordinator will notify participants that they have pre-work to be completed.

 |7:30 – 8:00 am||Zoom Registration and Entry into Zoom Room|

 |8:00 – 8:15 am||Welcome and Introduction to Workshop: Objectives and Outcomes|

 |8:15 – 8:45 am||Flipped Classroom Pedagogy Review and Discussion|